-Unfortunately, warehousing can be far more complex than setting up multiple storefronts or marketing campaigns.
+Unfortunately, warehousing can be far more complex than setting up multiple storefronts or global marketing campaigns.
 Not only will you face different rules and regulations in each country, you’ll also face language barriers and cultural differences.

 For the most part, warehouses that are setup internationally will be located in global trade centers like Hong Kong, Los Angeles, and Houston.
 No matter where your headquarters and manufacturing are located, strategically placed warehouses let you easily cross borders throughout Asia, Europe, and North America.

 The hard part in setup revolves around finding a good partner and picking the right location.